classam/duke_of_url/README.md

 Todo
 ----

-* Move config options to an external file or environment variables
 * Create machine_02
 * Interface for adding new URL data
+* Move config options to environment variables